Vladimir Kuroyedov: Early life and career

+Senior career

 In 1981, he became the commander of the Primorsky Flotilla minesweeper brigade, and from 1984 he was the chief of staff of the Sakhalin Flotilla and the operational squadron of the Pacific Fleet until 1987.
-In 1989 Kuroyedov graduated from the Voroshilov General Staff Academy and was promoted to rear admiral.
-Between then and 1990 he commanded the Sakhalin Flotilla, and then commanded the Primorsky Flotilla until 1993.
-On 2 August 1993 he became the Chief of Staff of the Baltic Fleet, and in February 1996 he was made the Commander of the Pacific Fleet.
+In 1989, Kuroyedov graduated from the Voroshilov General Staff Academy and was promoted to rear admiral.
+Between then and 1990, he commanded the Sakhalin Flotilla, and then commanded the Primorsky Flotilla until 1993.
+On 2 August 1993, he became the Chief of Staff of the Baltic Fleet, and in February 1996 he was made the Commander of the Pacific Fleet.
 Starting from July 1997, Kuroyedov was the Chief of the Main Staff and First Deputy Commander-in-Chief of the Russian Navy for a few months.
-On 7 November 1997 he was appointed as Commander-in-Chief of the Russian Navy, with the rank of admiral, and on 21 February 2000 he was promoted to admiral of the fleet, making him the second holder of the rank in the Russian Federation after Feliks Gromov.
+On 7 November 1997, he was appointed Commander-in-Chief of the Russian Navy, with the rank of admiral, and on 21 February 2000, he was promoted to admiral of the fleet, making him the second holder of the rank in the Russian Federation after Feliks Gromov.

 Kuroyedov assumed command at a time when the Russian Navy faced a serious crisis due to a lack of funding and maintenance since the dissolution of the Soviet Union.
 In January 2003, he announced that one-fifth of the Russian fleet would have to be scrapped, because the navy did not receive the funding necessary to keep those ships in a working condition.
-He also said that since 1996 the navy had been given 12% of the budget that it that expected.
+He also said that since 1996 the navy had been given 12% of the budget that it expected.
 In March 2004, Kuroyedov received international attention after he claimed that the nuclear-powered cruiser was in such a poor state that it could "explode any moment."
-He took back the statement hours later, saying that the ship's nuclear reactors were not in any threat.
+He took back the statement hours later, saying that the ship's nuclear reactors were not any threat.
 Kuroyedov had a personal disagreement with the retired admiral Igor Kasatonov, who was a relative of the cruiser's then-captain, Vladimir Kasatonov.